hasser0/tutorial/database.md

 + Super: Any set of attributes used to uniquely identify a row
 + Composite: A key composed of more than one attribute
 + Candidate: Set of attributes that uniquely identify rows in a table
++ Surrogate: Keys created by the DBMS and not releated to the data.
+Also called synthetic key
 + Minimal: Among all candidate keys, those with minimal cardinality
 + Primary: It's a choosen candidate key, ideally minimal.
 Used to ensure entity integrity
 + Foreign: It's a key used in a child's table to create a relation with a parent's table.
 Used to ensure referencial integrity